Statement on Racism, Diversity and Inclusion in Birding

 C) Therefore, Birds Canada commits to:

-- Actively recruit to improve levels of diversity, among our volunteer Citizen Scientists, membership, staff, committees and board, to reflect the diversity of Canadian society.
+- Actively recruit to improve levels of diversity, among our volunteer Citizen Scientists, supporters, staff, committees and board, to reflect the diversity of Canadian society.

 - Include and listen carefully to voices from minorities to better address conservation and education objectives of greatest concern to them.